 Engine performance problems

-The P0133 code is sometimes accompanied by symptoms linked to poor engine performance.
+The P0133 code is sometimes accompanied by symptoms linked to poor engine performance but won’t typically cause poor engine performance.

 How to Diagnose the P0133 Code